rbaron/remotebox/README.md

 on your terminal.
 Afterwards, make sure the plugin is enabled in Rhythmbox.
 Go to Edit > Plugins and make sure "remotebox" is checked.

+**Compatility**: remotebox should work with Rhythmbox > 2.97 (tested on a fresh install of ubuntu 12.10).
+It depends on the python-gobjects, which is the python bindings for GTK3++ GObjects.
+If you have Rhythmbox > 2.97, you should have it by default.
+If you tested on older versions and it worked, please let me know!

 Usage
 -----